LeapLabTHU/MLLA/README.md

 ## News

+- November 19 2024: Code for [downstream tasks](./downstream) is released.
 - September 26 2024: **Accepted to NeurIPS 2024 as a poster.** Final ratings: 6, 7, 7, 7 (6: Weak Accept, 7: Accept).

 ## Abstract